 A Roles and Responsibility Matrix (RACI or RASI or LACTI) Captures WHO Does WHAT By WHEN

-We have discovered at least seventeen (17) different flavors of the Responsibility Matrix.
-While methodologically agnostic, we support any that work effectively in your culture.
+We have discovered at least twenty (20) different varieties of the Responsibility Matrix.
+While methodologically agnostic, we support any method your culture uses.
 However, be careful with the “C” as in ‘consult’ because one can never be certain if an assigned “C” is giving you something or you are supposed to give them something.
-Below you will find 17 documented types of roles and responsibilities, and undoubtedly there are others:
+Below you will find 20 documented types of roles and responsibilities, and undoubtedly there are others:

 - RACI (Responsible, Accountable, Consult, Informed)